BadFameZz/root-PermitRootLogin-yes/README.md

 #### Instructions

-1. Open a terminal on your Debian-based system.
+1. Open a terminal on your system.
 2. Copy and paste the command mentioned above into the terminal.
 3. Press Enter to execute the command.
 4. If prompted, enter your administrator/root password.